zzsort/blarghrad/readme.md

 The main tools used were Ghidra, Ida and windbg.
 The process of creating the initial release took about 4 weeks using my spare time.

+## 1.02 New Features

+- Fixed transparent textures not casting shadows.
+- Fixed artifacts in shadows cast from transparent textures.
+- Most settings can now be set in worldspawn as an alternative to being passed on the command line.
+Worldspawn key names are the same as the command line options, except they start with an underscore instead of a dash (e.g., -gamma becomes _gamma).
+For arguments with no value (e.g., -nocurve), the worldspawn value should be "1" to make it active, or "0" can be used to ignore that setting.
+Worldspawn settings can be disabled with the -noworldspawnsettings command line argument.

 ## Current status / TODO: